7 February 2019

 iProov’s patented Flashmark technology is the only solution in the world to defend against replay attacks as well as digital and physical forgeries, and has been adopted by many Governments and financial institutions.
 In November 2018 it was announced that iProov is being used by the UK Home Office.

-Andrew Bud, Founder and CEO of iProov, said, “The long-standing, internationally-recognised expertise of the NIST and NPL in this field is unrivalled.
+Andrew Bud, Founder and CEO of iProov, said, “The long-standing, internationally-recognized expertise of the NIST and NPL in this field is unrivalled.
 We are delighted to have passed NPL’s review to achieve this level of conformance, which provides objective endorsement of our technology’s performance and its compliance with ISO/IEC 30107-3.”

 Founded in 2011 by CEO Andrew Bud, iProov is a world leader in spoof-resistant, biometric facial verification technology.
 Its technology is used by banks and governments around the world for secure customer onboarding, logon and authentication, to ensure new and returning users are genuine and to guard them against fraudulent attempts to gain access to personal data or use a stolen identity.